 - Timacle (Chiococca alba)

-The bark and herb mixture is soaked with dark rum (40% Proof or 20% alcohol) or red wine and in some cases a mixture of both.
-The herbs and bark soak in this for several weeks and the liquid is then removed and honey, fresh rum and red wine is added again.
-There is a debate as to how many times the mixture is reused some say it can be reused indefinitely, others 10 years, others more specific from 2 – 6 times.
+The bark and herb mixture soaked with dark rum (40% Proof or 20% alcohol) or red wine and in some cases a ma combination both.
+The herbs and bark soak in this for several weeks, and the liquid is removed, and honey, fresh rum and red wine are added again.
+There is a debate as to how many times the mixture is reused some say indefinitely, others ten years, others more specific from 2 – 6 times.
 The more times the herbs and bark are soaked in the alcohol and honey mixture, the less bitter the mixture tastes.
-Some versions include ginger, cinnamon and vanilla, there really is no right or wrong recipe.
+Some versions include ginger, cinnamon and vanilla; there is no right or wrong recipe.

 Mama Juana is named after the English word Demijohn and from the French Dame Jeanne (lady Jane) (Source: Wikipedia.org) which refers to the large bottle with a narrow neck.
 Vendors in the Dominican told us it was named because of it being an aphrodisiac and the short form for “Mama do you wanna?”